win-acme/win-acme.github.io/reference/settings.md

 If you increase the days, please note that you will have less time to fix any issues if the certificate doesn't renew correctly.

+### `RenewalMinimumValidDays `
+Default: `null` (which is interpreted as 7 days)

+The minimum number of days a certificate should still be valid.
+If the certificate is valid for a smaller number of days, it will be renewed regardless of the `RenewalDays` setting.

 ### `StartBoundary`
 Default: `"09:00:00"` (9:00 am)